Horse64/old-core.horse64.org/docs/Specification/Horse64.md

 The first two can be applied to any types, the others to a pair of numbers, or a pair of strings which compares them based on unicode code point value.
-All comparisons evaluate to either false or true.
+All comparisons evaluate to either boolean yes or boolean no.

 **Boolean operators:**